nouani7/Screen-Capture-X/README.md

 # Screen-Capture-X
 Screen Capture X is a fast, smart, and lightweight tool designed to capture your screen with precision.
 Take snapshots, record videos, highlight areas, and share instantly — all in one sleek interface.
 Perfect for developers, creators, and everyday users who want power and simplicity in a single click.

-## **Screen Capture X – Capture Perfection in Every Pixel**

-**Screen Capture X** is a fast, intelligent, and precision-focused screenshot tool designed to make capturing your screen effortless and professional.
-Whether you need to document a workflow, share an idea, or save something important, Screen Capture X gives you the clarity and control you need — instantly.

 ----------

 ### ✨ **Key Features**